Azevedoc/WoW-PTR-Config-Copier/README.md

 - **Custom Overwrite Options:**
   Before copying, the script prompts whether to always overwrite, never overwrite, or ask for each directory copy (via Robocopy) and file copy (via Copy-Item).

-- **Robust Copy Operations:**
-  Uses Robocopy (with appropriate switches) to mirror directories and Copy-Item (or custom functions) for individual file copies, ensuring your PTR installation is always up-to-date with your Live configuration.

 ## Prerequisites

-- **Windows PowerShell** (v5 or higher is recommended)
+- **Windows PowerShell** (v5 or higher is recommended) - A normal windows 11 install should have this by default.
+Win 10 also very likely.
-- The script must be run in an **elevated PowerShell session** (i.e., "Run as Administrator") to access protected directories.
+- The script must be run in an **elevated PowerShell session** (i.e., "Run as Administrator") to access protected directories e.g if WoW is installed in Program Files on your main drive.
+You can run without it depending where it is.

 ## Usage